tc39/notes/es8/2017-03/mar-21.md

 - https://github.com/tc39/proposal-template-literal-revision

 TD: Lifting the escape sequence revision to tagged template literals.
-It is in multiple browsers (Chrome behind a flag and Firefox), Test 262, no recent changes, asking for stage 4.
+It is in multiple browsers (Chrome behind a flag and Firefox), Test262, no recent changes, asking for stage 4.

 YK: TL;DR: It makes things easier to implement overall.